Shiny White Suburban

 *

-What does it feel like, the jaws of a shark cracking down upon you?
+What does it feel like, the sharp teeth of a shark cracking down on you?
+To panic, in that moment?

-I shut my computer and stare into the dark, an undertow tugging at my feet.
+I shut my computer and stare into the dark, an undertow tugging my feet.

 Will my daughter know it too?